Azithromycin: History

-A team of researchers at the pharmaceutical company Pliva in Zagreb, Croatia,—Gabrijela Kobrehel, Gorjana Radobolja-Lazarevski, and Zrinka Tamburašev, led by Slobodan Đokić—discovered azithromycin in 1980.
+A team of researchers at the pharmaceutical company Pliva in Zagreb, Croatia discovered azithromycin in 1980.
 The company Pliva patented it in 1981.
 In 1986, Pliva and Pfizer signed a licensing agreement, which gave Pfizer exclusive rights for the sale of azithromycin in Western Europe and the United States.
-Pliva put its azithromycin on the market in Central and Eastern Europe under the brand name Sumamed in 1988.
+Pliva put its azithromycin on the market in Central and Eastern Europe.
 Pfizer launched azithromycin under Pliva's license in other markets under the brand name Zithromax in 1991.
 Patent protection ended in 2005.

 Society and culture

 Available forms

 Azithromycin is available as a generic medication.
-Azithromycin is commonly administered in film-coated tablet, capsule, oral suspension, intravenous injection, granules for suspension in sachet, and ophthalmic solution.
+Azithromycin is administered in film-coated tablet, capsule, oral suspension, intravenous injection, granules for suspension in sachet, and ophthalmic solution.

 Usage

 In 2010, azithromycin was the most prescribed antibiotic for outpatients in the US, whereas in Sweden, where outpatient antibiotic use is a third as prevalent, macrolides are only on 3% of prescriptions.
-In 2017, azithromycin was the second most prescribed antibiotic for outpatients in the United States.
+In 2017, and 2022, azithromycin was the second most prescribed antibiotic for outpatients in the United States.
+In 2022, it was the 78th most commonly prescribed medication in the United States, with more than 8 million prescriptions.